Slicer/Slicer/Docs/developer_guide/script_repository/markups.md

 ### Save markups to file

-Any markup node can be saved as a [markups json file](modules/markups.md#markups-json-file-format-mrk-json) file:
+Any markup node can be saved as a [markups json file](modules/markups.mds):

 ```python
 markupsNode = slicer.util.getNode('F')